 Just don’t forget to cancel before the 30 days are up (assuming you don’t want to continue) – otherwise, you’ll get charged for the full year.

 Amazon Prime is already a good deal if you’re a heavy Amazon user.
 But if you’re a student… it gets even better.
-You get most of the benefits of Amazon Prime, with a 6 months free trial, and then 50% off the normal price of Prime.
+You get most of the benefits of Amazon Prime, including Prime Video, with a 6 months free trial, and then 50% off the normal price of Prime.

 Now go get an Amazon Prime for Students via this link.

 8. Buy Movies And Programmes Directly Via VOD Stores